130+ years of collective experience building companies that matter. We are trusted partners with a proven history of supporting our companies.

 Karina holds a degree in Business Administration, with honors, from Universidad Autónoma del Estado de Morelos in Mexico.
 In her free time, Karina enjoys spending time with her family, exercising, traveling, and listening to health and wellbeing podcasts.

-Leila is an Associate at Activate, where she supports all aspects of the investment process.
+Evan is a Senior Associate on the Activate team, where he supports all parts of the investment process.

 Chief Administrative Officer